Ikorodu Bois from Nigeria remakes famous videos using household objects

 “A lot of people told our parents what their kids were doing, they just bothered us on the streets, but they just supported us,” he says.
 “They support us financially and they encourage us.”

-“If they (the parents) notice what their children can do, they should just give them their full support,” adds Babatunde.
+“If they (the parents) notice what their children can do, they should just give them their full support,” adds Sanni.

 “Nigeria is a country where we have a lot of talent.
 We have a lot of multi-talented children, a lot of bright students,” he said.
 “We must be focused; we must not let the factor of society prevent us from achieving our dreams.”